 Thus, the court will deny the joint IFP application and dismiss the complaint without prejudice.
 The court notes, however, that should either plaintiff determine to refile this litigation anew and in accordance with the parameters described above (or alternatively upon submission of the filing fee), there are yet additional deficiencies.
 For example, Rule 8(a) of the Federal Rules of Civil Procedure requires complaints to contain "(1) a short and plain statement of the grounds for the court's jurisdiction [and] (2) a short and plain statement of the claim showing that the pleader is entitled to relief."
 Fed.
 R. Civ.
 P. 8(a); see Ashcroft v.
 Iqbal, 556 U.S. 662, 678-79 (2009); Ciralsky v.
 CIA, 355 F.3d 661, 668-71 (D.C.
 Cir.
 2004).
 The Rule 8 standard ensures that defendants receive fair notice of the claim being asserted so that they can prepare a responsive answer and an adequate defense and determine whether the doctrine of res judicata applies.
 Brown v.
 Califano, 75 F.R.D.
 497, 498 (D.D.C.
 1977).
-Here, the alleged wrongful actions are nebulous, at best.
-The complaint is devoid of any substantive information regarding these alleged wrongful searches and seizures.
-And the claims also raise potential issues, among others, under $Heck\ v$.
+Here, the alleged wrongful actions of these defendants are nebulous, at best.
+While it is clear that Ms. Monroe-Ricks believes that her son has been maliciously prosecuted, see, e.g., Compl. at 5, any substantive details relating thereto are absent from the complaint, as pled.
+Furthermore, with the claims as presented, plaintiffs will likely face hurdles arising from the protections of the Eleventh Amendment, sovereign immunity, and the Younger abstention doctrine, see Younger v.
+Harris, 401 U.S. 37, 43-45 (1971).